EinsteinYap/Angular_PHP/README.md

 # PhpCrud

-Copy and paste the RESTapi api folder to your xampp folder first.
+1st Copy and paste the RESTapi "api" folder to your xampp folder first.

+2nd copy and paste the registration.sql to xammp SQL querty to generate all the fileds. then start steps below.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.0.0.